 Computational design, soft electronics, soft robotics, wearables, zero waste textiles design, natural dyes, bacterial dyes, bioplastics and much more exciting innovative materials.
 Look at what I’ve made during my time in Fabricademy 2018-2019 at the TextileLab of WAAG.
-You can find my personal documentation for assignments and projects HERE.
+You can find my personal documentation HERE.

 Dear people from Fabricademy,